 If you do not specify a GDS root directory, the directory defaults to an application server directory:

 Changing the value of the GDS root directory setting should be done with special care.
-The GDS directory is used to store both long-lived files used within a process as well as critical AEM forms product components.
+The GDS directory is used to store both long-lived files used within a process and critical AEM forms product components.
 Changing the location of the GDS directory is a major system change.
 Incorrectly configuring the location of the GDS directory will render AEM forms inoperative and may require a complete reinstallation of AEM forms.
 If you specify a new location for the GDS directory, the application server needs to be shut down and the data migrated before the server can be restarted.
 The system administrator must move all files from the old location to the new location but keep the internal directory structure.

 Do not specify the same directory for the temp directory and the GDS directory…